We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Wondering how to get a title insurance quote?
-This small (but critical) element of a house closing is something that must get done – but is something that often befuddles home buyers (especially first-time home buyers).
+This small but critical house-closing element is something that must get done but often befuddles home buyers.

-So, what exactly is title insurance for your home – and how can you get a title insurance quote that you feel comfortable with?
-We’ll answer both of these questions in this in-depth blog!
+So, what exactly is title insurance and how can you get a title insurance quote you feel comfortable with?
+We’ll answer both of these questions in this in-depth post.

-Before we break down exactly how to get a title insurance quote, let’s break down exactly what title insurance is!
+Before we break down exactly how to get a title insurance quote, let’s break down exactly what it is.

 Title insurance is the protection you need to purchase when you close on your home that protects you against any title disputes on your home.
 While a home purchase may seem extremely cut and dried (you’d think someone that owns a home would be able to sell it, right?), it’s often not the case.
 However, the truth is that there are plenty of things that might pop up in the process that could derail a simple sale.
 Some of the more common ones are: